We’ve touched on CRM software for enterprises and tourism before, but now let’s explore its role in healthcare.

 Patients

-Healthcare CRM software helps ensure that patients have access to the correct information and services in timely manner.
+Healthcare CRM software helps ensure that patients have access to the correct information and services in a timely manner.
+For example, a patient can schedule a blood test online and have it performed at a medical center on the same day.

+The sample will be analyzed immediately, and the patient will receive the results in a secure email.
 After exchanging emails with the doctor, an electronic prescription would be mailed to the pharmacy so that a local one-day delivery post can deliver the medication the next day.

 This can be done within 24 hours, minimizing the patient’s anxiety and expenses and freeing up the medical team to deliver better care to more patients.